Complete Guide on Human Anatomy with Parts, Names & Diagram

 2.

-The head of the fibula articulates with the tibia but not the knee joint.
+The distal end of the fibula creates the lateral malleolus.
 True or False?

 3 / 10